Lost Vehicle Title Replacement (2026 Guide)

 Required identification

-Every state asks for state-issued photo ID.
-Roughly 28 states also collect SSN on the application; this is permitted under the Driver Privacy Protection Act and is not printed on the title.
-Notarization adds $5-$15 at most banks (free for account holders) and $10-$25 at independent notaries or UPS Store.
+Every state asks for a state-issued photo ID.
+About 28 states also collect your SSN on the application, which the Driver Privacy Protection Act allows; it never gets printed on the title itself.
+Notarization runs $5-$15 at most banks (free if you hold an account there) and $10-$25 at independent notaries or the UPS Store.

 State-specific quirks